LASER-UMASS/Themis/README.md

 ## Licensing

-Themis is distributed only to end users and for academic use only.
+Themis&reg; is distributed only to end users and for academic use only.

-Themis can also be licensed for commercial use through the University of Massachusetts Amherst.
+Themis&reg; can also be licensed for commercial use through the University of Massachusetts Amherst.
 To obtain a license, contact Thomas Ferguson (tferguson@umass.edu) and Robert MacWright (macwright@umass.edu), and copy Yuriy Brun (brun@cs.umass.edu).